Comparisons

 What you don't get:

-• The same depth for WebSocket and gRPC workflows
+• The same depth of workspace viewers, publishing, and organization governance

 Performance: Insomnia Wins